 You can create measures as part of the query.
 Measures exist only for the duration of the query.
 To learn more, see DAX queries.

-DAX formulas are essential for creating calculations in calculated columns and measures, and securing your data by using row level filters.
-To create formulas for calculated columns and measures, you will use the formula bar along the top of the model designer window or the DAX Editor.
-To create formulas for row filters, you will use the Role Manager dialog box.
+DAX formulas are essential for creating calculations in calculated columns and measures, and securing your data by using row-level security.
+To create formulas for calculated columns and measures, use the formula bar along the top of the model designer window or the DAX Editor.
+To create formulas for row-level security, use the Role Manager or Manage roles dialog box.
 Information in this section is meant to get you started with understanding the basics of DAX formulas.

 DAX formulas can be very simple or quite complex.
 The following table shows some examples of simple formulas that could be used in a calculated column.

 ||Inserts today's date in every row of a calculated column.|

 ||Inserts the value 3 in every row of a calculated column.|

 ||Adds the values in the same row of [Column1] and [Column2] and puts the results in the calculated column of the same row.|

 Whether the formula you create is simple or complex, you can use the following steps when building a formula: